savinsultan/b/src/content/blog/2026-04-28-Micro-Retirements-Job-Hugging-and-Burnout-The-New-Work-Life-Trends-Indians-Are-Googling.md

 But the idea behind it is different.

 It describes people staying tightly attached to their current jobs, not because they love them, but because the outside market feels uncertain.
-Reporting around the trend describes it as a fear-based response to layoffs, slow hiring, and economic instability.[web:97][web:100]
+Reporting around the trend describes it as a fear-based response to layoffs, slow hiring, and economic instability.

 ![office desk work](/public/images/uploads/qwa4wgeq/office-desk.avif)